11 JavaScript Command Line Tricks I Wish I’d Known Sooner

 Running

-to analyze the log:node — prof-process isolate-0xXXXXXXXXXXXX-v8.log > prof-output.txt
+--prof-processto analyze the log:node — prof-process isolate-0xXXXXXXXXXXXX-v8.log > prof-output.txt

-will contain detailed information about function execution times and CPU usage, helping identify performance bottlenecks in your code.
+The output file prof-output.txt will contain detailed information about function execution times and CPU usage, helping identify performance bottlenecks in your code.

 11. Running Scripts in Parallel with npm-run-all

-package enables running multiple scripts simultaneously, which is particularly useful in CI/CD pipelines to speed up tasks like linting and testing.
+The npm-run-all package enables running multiple scripts simultaneously, which is particularly useful in CI/CD pipelines to speed up tasks like linting and testing.

 Have the following defined in your package.json:

-Then run npm run lint-and-test
+Then run npm run lint-and-test.

-scripts in parallel, reducing overall runtime, especially helpful for CI/CD pipelines.
+This command will execute the lint and test scripts in parallel, reducing overall runtime, especially helpful for CI/CD pipelines.